StegoHo/MH/about.md

 		<header class="major">
 			<h2>Me</h2>
 		</header>
-		<p>Hi!
-My name is Meng-Hsuan Ho and I'm from Tawian.
-You could call me Stego [stay-go] if you find it easier to pronouce.
-I'm currently studying Business Analytics for Master in Arizona State University, looking forward to becoming a Data Analyst one day.
-Feel free to message me from the box below to talk about anything interesting.</p>
+		<p>Hi, I’m Meng-Hsuan Ho, or you can call me Stego [Stay-go].
+I am from Taiwan and currently pursuing my Master degree in Business Analytics in Arizona State University.
+“Passionate” & “bold to step out of the comfort zone” are captions that highlight my personality, and they also help navigate my future career aspiration as a Data Analyst.
+Feel free to reach me via the box below.
+Let’s exchange something interesting and crazy!</p>
 	</div>
 </section>